Pajama Sam: Life Is Rough When You Lose Your Stuff!: Soundtrack

 The score was composed and produced by Nathan Rosenberg (The Doghouse NYC Studios).
 Much time and funds were invested in the music composition to accompany the gameplay.
 Latin was the desired genre for the game with over 45 minutes of soundtrack and optimum quality using real instruments.
 The solution to retain quality, time and budget was hiring drummer John Bollinger who used a number of syncing techniques to get the music just right.
 After two days of composing several soundtracks, saxophonist Tom Glusac was hired to add finishing touches to the soundtrack.
 Thus all the audio for the game was delivered just in time and under the budget.

 Reception

-Pajama Sam: Life Is Rough When You Lose Your Stuff! currently has a 90% rating on GameRankings based on one Windows review.
-IGN currently holds a community score of 8.9/10 based on eight ratings.
-On the digital gaming distribution platform Steam the user ratings are currently shown as Mostly Negative based on 39+ reviews.
-On Amazon.com, buyer ratings list 2.5/5 stars.

-Pajama Sam: Life Is Rough When You Lose Your Stuff! is generally perceived as a basic and fun children's educational game by those new to the Humongous Entertainment, as well as kindergarten and early elementary school teachers.
-This is the case for the majority of the other Humongous Entertainment educational games.
-Fans of Humongous Entertainment before its acquisition by Atari/Infogrames generally have mixed or negative opinions, criticizing lower effort in the game, as well as a new adventure style, art style and voice actor.
-Most of these critics put blame on Atari/Infogrames.

-The game has also received the Silver Honor award from Parents' Choice Award.
+Common Sense Media provided a positive review of Pajama Sam: Life is Rough When You Lose Your Stuff!, but described the game as being worse and less polished than its predecessors.
+The game received the Silver Honor award from the Parents' Choice Awards.